antonio-hus/Distributed-Parallel-Programming/Project/README.md

 ## Problem Statement

 ### Common Requirements

 Each student or team of 2 students will take one project.
 It is ok to take a theme that is not listed below (but check with the lab advisor before starting).
 Each project will have 2 implementations: one with "regular" threads or tasks/futures, and one distributed (possibly, but not required, using MPI).
 A third implementation, using OpenCL or CUDA, can be made for a bonus.

 The documentation will describe:
-- The algorithms,
+- the algorithms,
-- The synchronization used in the parallelized variants,
+- the synchronization used in the parallelized variants,
-- The performance measurements
+- the performance measurements

-### Theme
+### Theme: School Timetabling by Exhaustive Search

-Generate a school timetable through exhaustive search.
+Theme: **Generate a school timetable through exhaustive search**.

+The project generates a weekly school/university timetable by exhaustive search over all valid assignments of teaching activities to time slots and rooms.
+The search enforces a rich set of hard constraints (no overlaps, qualification, travel time, workload) and optimizes a soft-constraint score (late slots, gaps, building locality).

+***

-## Project Overview
+## Problem Model

 Construct a weekly timetable for a small university-like setting, given:

 - A fixed weekly time grid (Monday–Friday, 08:00–20:00, 2-hour slots).
-- A set of **buildings** with rooms and travel times between buildings.
+- A set of buildings with rooms and travel times between buildings.
-- A set of **subjects**, each requiring a number of course/seminar/lab slots.
+- A set of subjects, each requiring course/seminar/lab slots per week.
-- A set of **professors**, each qualified to teach specific subjects and activity types.
+- A set of professors, each qualified to teach specific subjects and activity types.
-- A set of **student groups**, with the list of subjects they attend.
+- A set of student groups, with the subjects they attend.

-Each project must provide:

-1. A **sequential implementation** using exhaustive search / backtracking.
-2. A **shared-memory parallel implementation** (threads/tasks/futures).
-3. A **distributed implementation** (e.g., MPI), partitioning the search space across processes.
-4. An implementation using **OpenCL**.

-The documentation describes:
-- The algorithms used (state representation, backtracking, pruning).
-- The synchronization mechanisms in the parallel and distributed variants.
-- Performance measurements and scalability.
-- For OpenCL: the formulation of the problem as data-parallel kernels.

----

-## Problem Model
+The core data model:

 ### Time Model